databio/schema.databio.org/README.md

 After creating your schema file, you can contribute it to this repository so that you and others can more easily load it.
 Name your schema yaml file with the name of the schema.
 Schemas in the registry are divided into namespaces, which are represented as subfolders in this repository.
 So, place your schema into an appropriate subfolder, and then open a pull request.

-## Dev for react v2

-This will change in the future, but for now:

-- source schemas are found in the `/schemas` subfolder.
-Edit there.
-- `index_contents.py` will create all the API endpoints and copy the schemas themselves into `/public`, so they will be served by react
-- run `npm run build` to create the `/dist` folder from the source in `/src` (and `/public`).
-- run `mv dist docs` since github pages wants to host from `/docs` only. (hack!)
-- Host the site on github pages from the `docs` folder

-TODO:
-- [ ] re-automate the index_contents.py action (it's broken)
-- [ ] automate the above build steps
-- [ ] fix the breadcrumbs so they just update search params instead of triggering page refresh

-This is a `vite` site.
+## Devopment guide

+The front-end is built in React, using `vite`.
 Clone the repository and then start a development server with:

 ```
 npm run dev
 ```

+### Preparing the inputs

+You need to run `index_contents.py` will create all the API endpoints and copy the schemas themselves into `/public`, so they will be served by React.
+This will be done by the github action for the deployed verison.
+For testing locally, you'll need to run it yourself.
+These resulting files are not checked into git since they are generated from the source schemas  found in the `/schemas` subfolder.